 Black River Watershed conservation – In 2011, Capitol Land Trust worked with The Nature Conservancy and Thurston County to conserve the 720-acre Black River Farm, just one of the many examples of partnerships creating a network of conserved private -lands between Capitol State Forest, the US Fish and Wildlife Service Black River Refuge, and the Mima Mounds Natural Area.
 In 2015 Capitol Land Trust worked with The Nature Conservancy and others to establish the Washington Coast Restoration Initiative a new state conservation program that dedicated nearly $2 million for conservation and restoration in the Black River watershed.

-Shelton FieldSTEM® Initiative: We’re partnering with Pacific Education Institute (PEI) to bring Shelton students to our Bayshore Preserve for hands on Science Technology Engineering and Mathematics learning.
-Students will study the impacts of our restoration work as they discover how ecosystems function and explore the connections between people and nature.
+One of our longest running programs is the Shelton FieldSTEM® Initiative.
+In this partnership between CLT, Pacific Education Institute, Puget Sound Estuarium, and Shelton School District, students visit Bayshore Preserve for hands on Science Technology Engineering and Mathematics learning.
+Students monitor the impacts of our restoration work as they discover how ecosystems function and explore the connections between people and nature.

-We also work with many business partners, who share a commitment to a healthy environment and healthy communities.
-Learn more about our business sponsors here.
+Business sponsors – We also work with many business partners, who share a commitment to a healthy environment and healthy communities.

 FieldSTEM is a registered trademark of Pacific Education Institute.